2024–25 Toronto Raptors season

 The 2024–25 Toronto Raptors season was the 30th season for the franchise in the National Basketball Association (NBA).
 In honor of the Raptors' 30th season, they unveiled their 30th anniversary logo for this season.
 On April 1, the Raptors were eliminated from playoff contention for the 3rd consecutive season following a loss to the Chicago Bulls, becoming the last Eastern Conference team to be eliminated from competing in at least the NBA play-in tournament.

+The Toronto Raptors drew an average home attendance of 18,744, the highest of all Canadian basketball teams.